 Thank you Tina for spending some time with us.
 Congratulations on your new baby!
 Tell us about Tina Rich Design.
 How did you get started?

-I grew up on job sites with my construction developer father and in the imaginative world of my mother’s hair salon which really sparked my interest in art and design.
+I grew up on job sites with my construction developer father.
+The imaginative world of my mother’s hair salon really sparked my interest in art and design.
 After going to school for interior design in Florida, I made the move to NYC to start my career.
 I landed a job with a prominent interior and home decor designer where I learned an invaluable amount about design and running your own business.
 In 2014, I decided to go out on my own which has been such a wild ride.

 Amazing!
 Take us through your creative process.
 How do you approach a space?

 There is always something that sparks a direction for a project and it really evolves through the process.
 It could be a client’s love of Tulum, their Japanese heritage, a piece of art they’ve been hoarding, or even the space itself.
 From there, I usually pull a ton of inspiration images to review with the client and really get a feel for their style, and then the designing begins!

 Perfect.
 You have a really unique space called The Playhouse, where you work from.
 How was this developed?

 My friend and fellow designer, Tali Roth, and I decided to get a shared office space last year.
 We wanted to create a space that was fun and colorful, a space that would keep us inspired and motivated to do our best design work.
 We wanted to try out some brave ideas that didn’t quite make it into our client’s homes.
 The vibe is very 70’s Mediterranean style with a striped ceiling, terrazzo meeting table, and an arched window opening.